Professional Athletic Training

 - Flexibility and the ability to adjust to changing situations and uncertainty in clinical situations.

 - Effective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

-Candidates for selection to the Program will be required to verify that they understand and meet these standards or that they believe that with certain accommodations, they can meet the standards.
+Program candidates for selection will be required to verify that they understand and meet these standards or that they believe they can meet the standards with certain accommodations.